 Bitcoin began to gather momentum when it exceeded $100 for the first time in early 2013.
 The media began to pay attention to bitcoin in November 2013, when it surpassed the $1,000 mark.

 From 2013 through 2016, bitcoin slowly increased in popularity, as more merchants began to accept the digital currency.

 However, for the most part, bitcoin remained under the radar screen of most people in the general population.

 Things began to change dramatically in 2017, as the bitcoin price exploded to the upside.
 The real fireworks began in May, as bitcoin surpassed $2,000.

 During the past seven months, the price has literally exploded to the upside, recently pushing above $12,000.
 “Bitcoin fever” has descended upon the entire planet.

 These moves in price are highly emotional and irrational.
 But never forget, “markets can remain irrational longer than you can remain solvent.” – JMK.
-Even in the post entitled Cryptocurrency Trading.
-What Side Will You Be On?, I mentioned a consolidation near the end of November.

 We then had a one day consolidation of price that allowed new buyers to enter the market at better prices and then the move began it’s march forward.